Public Records Requests

 - Requests by the media.
 Requests for records and data by the media, regardless of the type of record, must be made to the Judicial Branch Communications Director at email@example.com.

-- Appellate case records.
-Requests for appellate case records must be made to the Clerk of the Iowa Supreme Court at firstname.lastname@example.org.
+- Iowa Supreme Court and Court of Appeals case records.
+Requests for Iowa Supreme Court and Court of Appeals case records must be made to the Clerk of the Iowa Supreme Court at firstname.lastname@example.org.

 - Administrative records.
 Requests for judicial branch administrative records and judicial branch electronic data must be made to the State Court Administrator at email@example.com.